twknab/learning_ruby/04-rails/01-rails-setup.md

 - Making querying in terminal much easier:
 - `gem 'hirb'`

+*Note:* To use Hirb, you must write `Hirb.enable` from within the `rails console`.
+You may also enable pagination via, `Hirb.enable :pager=>true`.
+Use `G` to navigate to the end of the list and `:q!` to return to console.
+Without enabling paging options to true, you'll have trouble with large query sets when trying to return to the console.

 - Gives more info for you with page errors (note how we specify a version number and a restriction):
 # `gem 'rails-footnotes', '>= 4.0.0', '<5'`